screeps/docs/api/source/StructureFactory.md

 <img src="img/factory.png" alt="" align="right" />

-Produces commodities from base minerals and other commodities.
+Produces trade commodities from base minerals and other commodities.
+Learn more about commodities from [this article](/commodities.html).

 <table class="table gameplay-info">
     <tbody>